BIOGOAT/organoid_leukemia_analysis/README.md

 ### Prerequisites

 Ensure that you have have notebooks set up to run python code.
 The scripts included in this repository were written using Jupyter Notebook.
-Example data used for our manuscript submision to Blood Hematology, can be found under the "data" folde.
+Example data used for our manuscript submision to Blood Hematology, can be found under the `data` folder.
 One can also use their own data, so long as it is in the format seen in these example data.

 ### Installation
 Wse the following command to install the dependencies using pip: